-The Company, with the oversight of the Corporate Risk Committee of the Board, has developed a company-wide risk management program intended to help manage and mitigate the various business risks the Company is exposed to.
-Following is a discussion addressing the risks identified as most significant to the Company - Credit, Liquidity and Interest Rate or Market Risk.
-Item 7A. includes additional market risk discussion.
+The Company, with the oversight of the Corporate Risk Committee of the Board, has developed a company-wide risk management program intended to help identify, manage and mitigate the various business risks the Company is exposed to.
+Following is a discussion addressing the risks identified as most significant to the Company - Credit, Liquidity, Interest Rate and Market Risk.
+Item 7A. includes additional discussion about market risk.